Living Trust vs Living Will: Key Differences You Need to Know for Estate Planning

 Conclusion

-Choosing between a living trust and a living will is a crucial decision in estate planning.
+Choosing between a living trust and a living will is crucial in estate planning.
 Each serves distinct purposes and offers unique benefits.
 A living trust focuses on asset management and privacy, while a living will ensures medical wishes are honored.

 Both documents play essential roles in comprehensive estate planning, providing peace of mind and clarity for the future.